 With the advent of content and digital marketing, blogs have become a strategic asset and an integral element for many companies.

 It won’t be far-fetched to say, that blogging has evolved into a reliable medium to attract leads, educate, engage and retain customers for businesses.

 In this post, we will give you a detailed pathway on how to go about blog management, writing SEO friendly and relevant blog posts for the target audience, and measure success from your blog management exercise.

-After reading this post, you will be able to manage your blogging strategy by coming up with good blog topics that can engage your prospects and attract leads to your business.
+After reading this Bloggers Guide, you will be able to manage your blogging strategy by coming up with good blog topics that can engage your prospects and attract leads to your business.

 According to Hubspot’s marketing statistics, 55% of the marketers admit to keeping blogging as their top inbound priority in 2018.
 Nonetheless, blogging is increasingly being adopted by companies.

 The data further emphasize, that the companies blogging more than 11 times a month attract 4 times more leads than the ones who don’t.

 It is not a hidden fact anymore that companies selling IT-based product or services are increasingly relying on inbound marketing to drive traffic and consequently sales– making blogs an important resource type for these firms.

 One of the things about companies running successful content strategies is their ability of efficient blog management.
 Moreover, by efficient, we mean blog posts that directly address user problems and solves them.